 As I got further east the scene became very amazing.
 You could tell it was getting thicker from the interstate, but I had no idea it was this thick till I pulled over at this rest stop just west of Kearney.You can see the trunk coated in ice and how it cracked the ice as it started to be bent over.

 This was pretty interesting.
 I was walking on this thinking the area was filled with gravel and that was how this formed like this.
 Then I thought, no, surely there is grass under this.
 You could walk right on top of this like it was concrete.
 I finally kicked down through it to see.
 Sure enough, this was above the grass.
-I guess smaller pieces would fall from the trees then get coated larger, and round.
 There was just enough snow falling after the fact to cover up the thick ice below.

 No worries today I don't think!